HtmlMgr (Html-Manager) is a simple open-source java html-browser, that:

 a) I used XHTML 1.0 Strict files, for increased consistency.

-b) I used h1, h2, ... elements as heading-elements and paragraph-elements as content-elements.
+b) I used h1, h2, ... elements as heading-elements and paragraph-elements

-css can serve for consistent presentation and
+c) A css can serve for consistent presentation and

 <p>